-The Company has initiated a Phase II, open-label, randomized study in male and female patients aged ≥ 18 years old with metastatic lung adenocarcinoma.
+The Company has initiated a Phase II, open-label, randomized study in male and female patients aged \geq 18 years old with metastatic lung adenocarcinoma.
 The staging will be conducted according to Tumour Node Metastases (TNM), 8th Edition.
 In Part 1 of the study (Dose Escalation), patients will receive eight (8) doses of L-DOS47 over four (4) cycles.
 On Day 1 and Day 8 of each cycle, L-DOS47 (administered as an intravenous ("IV") infusion) will be administered 24 hours before vinorelbine/cisplatin.
 Once the maximum tolerated dose of L-DOS47 as an adjunct to vinorelbine/cisplatin is determined, patients in Part 2 of the study (Randomized Treatment) will be randomly assigned to receive L-DOS47 in combination with vinorelbine/cisplatin or vinorelbine/cisplatin alone.
 Six (6) sites have been identified in Poland and the Ukraine to participate in Part 1.
 Initial Competent Authority approval was received for Ukraine in February 2018, and a further amendment approval was received in March 2018.
-Ethics approvals for three Ukraine sites are already in receipt since end of February 2018.
-Competent Authority and Ethics Committee approvals for three sites in Poland were received in April 2018.
+Ethics approvals for three sites in Poland were received in April 2018.
 Site selection activities to add a third country, Hungary, to the randomized treatment part of the study were completed in March 2018.

 The Company had placed the LDOS003 study on hold since April 2018 due to the Company's limited financial resources at the time.
 Activities resumed in November 2018, and Competent Authorities approval for Hungary was received on November 29, 2018.
 First sites were initiated in Ukraine and Poland on December 13, 2018 and January 24, 2019, respectively.
 The first subject entered into screening for the Part I dose escalation phase of the study was in Ukraine on February 19, 2019, and the first study drug dose was subsequently initiated on March 6, 2019.
 Safety data review for the first cohort (6 μ g/kg) was completed by the Trial Steering Committee on April 15, 2019, with a recommendation to escalate to the next cohort dose level (9 μ g/kg).
-The Trial Steering Committee completed safety data review for the second cohort of patients (9 μ g/kg) on July 18, 2019, with a recommendation to escalate to the next cohort dose level (12 μ g/kg).
-To date, two (2) patients have been dosed at 12 μ g/kg on October 8 and 16, 2019, respectively.
+The Trial Steering Committee completed safety data review for the second cohort of patients (9 μ g/kg) on July 18, 2019, with a recommendation to escalate to the next been dosed at 12 μ g/kg on October 8 and 16, 2019, respectively.